-According to ayurvedic medical theory, there is a balance of three elemental energies: Vata, Pitta and Kapha (water & earth) that are important for health.
+According to ayurvedic medical theory, there is a balance of three elemental energies: Vata, Pitta, and Kapha (water & earth) that are important for health.
 When these three substances exist in equal quantities, the body will be healthy, and when they are not, the body will be unhealthy in various ways.
-Ayurvedic treatments aims to eliminate impurities, reduce or elimite symptoms, increase resistance to disease and to reduce personal worries.
+Ayurvedic treatments aim to eliminate impurities, reduce or eliminate symptoms, increase resistance to disease, and reduce personal worries.

-- Reduce or Eliminate Symptoms – To reduce symptoms a a particular aliment, a practitioner can include a regimen of physical exercises, stretching, breathing exercises, mediation, massages, lying in the sun, dietary changes, herbs and metal/mineral preparations.
+- Reduce or Eliminate Symptoms – To reduce symptoms of a particular ailment, a practitioner can include a regimen of physical exercises, stretching, breathing exercises, mediation, massages, lying in the sun, dietary changes, herbs, and metal/mineral preparations.

-- Increase Resistance to Disease – Herbs, protiens, minerals and vitamins may be added to one’s diet to increase one’s resistance.
+- Increase Resistance to Disease – Herbs, proteins, minerals, and vitamins may be added to one’s diet to increase one’s resistance.

 - Reducing Personal Worries – Meditation, mental nurturing and spiritual healing may increase one’s harmony.

 History and Background